 SPICE TEMPLE | Ho Chi Minh, Vietnam

-size: 3,552 sf
+size 3,552 sf

-completion: October 2016
+completion October 2016

-photos: Naoto Ohike
+photos Naoto Ohike

-Shop! members Kingsmen Creatives Ltd. contributed to the design
+Kingsmen Creatives design

+More cultural influences can be found in the bespoke, lantern-shaped wall sconces, inspired by Thailand’s Festival of Lights, on the second level.
 Suspending black-tinted Edison lightbulbs at different intervals — along with using warm tones on the metallic ceiling — contributes to the unique combination of light, shadows, and reflective patterns throughout the restaurant.
 Fusing a modern palette of yellow, brown, black, and cement-finished flooring with patterned paneling and intricate metal mesh screens adds dramatic flair.

+Other elements include vertical Melaleuca wood slats, which provide texture and give the illusion of a deeper, more intimate space.
+Fixtures with bold, black metal accents create a stylish vibe.
+Lush greenery injects a lively touch.
 Converting the ground level into a parking zone reserved for motorbikes — a rare occurrence in the prime area of Saigon — presents an interesting amenity.
 Having the “M” in Spice Temple’s signage resemble the profile of a Thai temple promotes the brand’s identity.